-The essence of a happy life is found in the quality of our relationships!
-I imagine that you are familiar with the sentiment that at the end of your life you won’t be concerned with the amount of money you’ve made, the number of things you’ve acquired, or how well you’ve performed in the business world but that the only thing that will matter to you at that time will be the people you’ve loved and who’ve loved you.
+The Value of Great Relationships.
+The essence of a happy life is found in the quality of our Relationships!
+I imagine that you are familiar with the sentiment that at the end of your life you won’t be concerned with the amount of money you’ve made.
+The number of things you’ve acquired, or how well you’ve performed in the business world.
+But that the only thing that will matter to you at that time will be the people you’ve loved and who’ve loved you.

 Most of us carry a deeply ingrained belief that it is someone else’s job to make us happy.
 This is never more apparent than in our love and family relationships.
 Take the following example: